matijakolaric-com/django-music-publisher/docs/installation.rst

 * ``PUBLISHER_SOCIETY_MR`` - Publisher's mechanical collecting society (MRO) numeric code
 * ``PUBLISHER_SOCIETY_SR`` - Publisher's synchronization collecting society numeric code, rarely used

-For the list of codes, please refer to the official CISAC documentation.
-Society codes must be entered *without* leading zeros.
+For the list of codes, please have a look at societies.csv file in the music_publisher folder of the code repository.

 Agreement-related settings
 -----------------------------------